nd1012/LSC/README.md

 For websites that rely heavy on JavaScript that depends on the normal page initialization events the browser sends usually, LSC may not be a solution, if you can't manage to modify the event handling :(

+Another trap are some techniques to block crawlers (LSC act like a crawler on Speed), which would result the server in responsing with an error status, because LSC sent too many requests within a short time.
+LSC tries to catch this by not caching responded contents with an error http status code.
+A solution for this problem could be tracking the mouse cursor and pre-fetching only links that the user may click soon - if the website/server/connection isn't too slow in general.

 ## Use `sessionStorage` instead of `localStorage`

 The `localStorage` isn't good for storing sensitive data, but the `sessionStorage` will be deleted, as soon as the window (tab) closes.
 If you prefer to use the `sessionStorage` instead of the `localStorage`, you can set to use the `sessionStorage` on startup: